status-im/infra-role-consul-service/README.md

 * `interval` - The interval between each check (N/A for TTL).
 * `timeout` - How much time the check has to answer (N/A for TTL).
+* `disabled` - Do not invlude this check in the service definition.
 * `deregister_critical_service_after` - Deregister service after it has been marked as critical for the given amount of time.